 Claimed to be the state's most haunted place, Hickory Hill was once an underground railroad station and dubbed, Old Slave House.
 This station wasn't like the others.
 The owner, John Hart Crenshaw, operated a reverse underground station.
 Instead of aiding slaves to freedom, he tricked them to his home and sold them back into slavery.

 Slave catchers brought slaves to him and Crenshaw sold the unsuspecting runaways to the salt mine owners.
 Slaves were often lured away from plantations and farms on the promise of freedom only to find themselves victims of Crenshaw's greed.
 He built an underground tunnel leading from the basement of his house to the river so the slaves could be transported in and out undetected.
 In the back of his house was a larger entranceway to the basement where entire wagons could roll inside to be loaded and unloaded without anyone seeing.

 Cells with bars were discovered on the third floor attic.
 Some of the ghostly sounds and experiences have been:

 - Moans and wailing

 - Cold drafts

 - Cold hands touching a visitor's face or arm

 - Entities brushing against visitors

 Operating under the threat of death in order to free slaves meant the locations of many stations were lost to secrecy.
 Some were uncovered during renovations while others were recalled by local families.
-To find Underground Railroad Hauntings near you might take some research.
-One good resource is a compilation of paranormal investigations Encyclopedia of Haunted Place.
+With the history of terror and deep emotion, it's not surprising many underground railroad locations are subject to hauntings.